lautiamkok/workflow-gulp/README.md

 Workflow Gulp
 ===========

-> Setting up a basic workflow with Gulo.
-A simple project using this workflow.
+> Setting up a basic workflow with Gulp and a simple project using this workflow.

 Read the post [here](https://www.codementor.io/lautiamkok/setting-a-workflow-with-gulp-for-fontend-development-cby0akvpg) about this repository.